jbnam/twists/README.md

 Note: For more detailed requirements of compilers and external libraries above, consult their websites.

 ### Instructions for Configuring and Building twists_clve
-1. Download the twists package and unzip it on your working directory.
+1. Download the twists package and unzip it in your working directory.
 2. Check the requirements above for your systems:
    - One can check his/her GPU hardware specifications by building and running "/Samples/1_Utilities/deviceQuery" of the CUDA samples package installed.
 Refer to deviceQuery_output.txt in the twists package as an example.
-   - The Makefile is written under the assumptions that FLINT and GMP are installed as shared libraries.
+   - The Makefile is written under the assumption that FLINT and GMP are installed as shared libraries.
    - Make sure that helper_cuda.h and helper_string.h, originally located under the directory of /common/ of the CUDA samples package, can be found in an implementation-defined directory by nvcc.
 4. Run Makefile in twists_clve directory by "make" or "make all".